MY-Jafari/MY-Jafari/README.md

 ---

-🎯 what i’m currently obsessed with (2026)
+🎯 what i'm currently obsessed with (2026)

 - getting seriously good at django. like, actually building cool stuff that people can use, not just tutorial projects.
 - containerizing everything with **docker** and taming **nginx** — deployments finally make sense.
-- doing more open source, even if it’s just tiny pull requests. baby steps count, right?
+- doing more open source, even if it's just tiny pull requests. baby steps count, right?

 ---